luisespinosa8/Public_Data/README.md

 # Public Data
-Repository containing public data of numerous cosmic ray, gamma-ray and neutrino detectors.

-### References of all data sets are included in their respective folder!
+### * References of all data sets are included in their respective folder!

 ## Cosmic Ray experiments:
 #### AMS-02